SparkFun

 - NMEA 0183

-- A standard text-based data format used by GPS and GNSS receivers to send position, time and satellite information.
-If your microcontroller or software can read NMEA 0183, it can usually parse basic location data from this kit.
+- A standard text-based data format used by GPS and GNSS receivers to report position, time and satellite information as lines of plain ASCII text.
+When a receiver outputs NMEA 0183, most microcontrollers and software libraries can parse its basic location data.

 - PTH